 Even then, Coleman reportedly never uses his impaired hearing as an excuse for his performance out on the field.

-Lately, Coleman has made headlines for his acts of kindness toward children and teenagers with hearing aids or hearing disabilities.
+Lately, Coleman has made headlines for his acts of kindness toward children and teenagers with hearing aids and hearing disabilities.
 On Jan.
-23 this year, CBS reported that Coleman wrote to two 9-year-old twin girls from New Jersey, both of who have worn hearing aids since they were babies.
+23 this year, CBS reported that Coleman wrote to two 9-year-old twin girls from New Jersey.
+Both girls— Riley and Erin Kovalcik, have worn hearing aids since they were babies.

-In an attempt to find Jack a No. 40 Seahawks jersey (Coleman’s jersey), which had been increasingly hard to find, Jack’s mother reached out to the Seahawks, and then Coleman’s agent began to work with Modell’s to make a surprise for Jack.
+In an attempt to find Jack a No. 40 Seahawks jersey (Coleman’s jersey), which had been increasingly hard to find, Jack’s mother reached out to the Seahawk.
+Coleman’s agent began to work with Modell to make a surprise for Jack.